ccanonne/ccanonne.github.io/teaching/COMPx270.md

  [✍️ [Tutorial]](https://ccanonne.github.io/files/compx270-tutorial12.pdf)
  [✍️ [Solutions]](https://ccanonne.github.io/files/compx270-tutorial12-solutions.pdf)

-**Two of the lecture note chapters (Chapters 8 and 9, indicated by a construction sign 🚧) are still incomplete: they will be updated in the future, before the next iteration of the course in 2025.**
+**Two of the lecture note chapters (Chapters 8 and 9, indicated by a construction sign 🚧) are still incomplete: they will be updated in the future, after the current iteration of the course in 2026.**

 Feedback and suggestions welcome.
 The LaTeX source for the lecture notes, as well as some of the accompanying material, is [available on GitHub](https://github.com/ccanonne/compx270/) under a CC BY-NC-ND 4.0 license.